 Take the free PALS Pretest provided below in order to prepare you for our official PALS online exam.
-The practice exam consists of 10 multiple-choice questions that are derived from the PALS provider manual and adhere to the latest AHA and ECC guidelines.
+The practice exam consists of 10 multiple-choice questions that are derived from the PALS provider handbook and adhere to the latest AHA and ECC guidelines.
 Correct answers & explanations will be shown once the practice test is submitted.

 Dexamethasone is an anti-inflamatory steroid and is a medication used in the treatment of croup.

 Nebulized epinephrine is highly effective in the treatment of croup and is considered core therapy.